andreasdr/minitscript/README.md

   - some adjustments
     - have a more sophisticated parser
     - have interfaces
-    - optional: make event system optional??? what about error emits/errors in functions/stacklets???
     - build system: check executable output directories
   - parser
     - improve error messages even more